jorisvandenbossche/course-python-data/notebooks/python_intro/03-containers.md

 __Warning__:

-With _views_ equal to each other, they point to the same point in memory.
+With two variables being identical, they point to the same point in memory.
 Changing one of them is also changing the other!

 </div>